Michigan city on edge as lead water crisis persists

 Michigan Gov. Gretchen Whitmer has promised to spend millions of dollars to replace the city’s lead service lines within 18 months – a blistering pace for a process that often takes decades.
 For now, residents have been warned not to cook, drink or make baby formula with tap water.

-Residents worry what the elevated lead levels mean for their families' health.
-The problem is also inconvenient and stressful.
-Drivers line up at water distribution sites early, pulling people away from jobs and family.
-Bottled water must be used carefully so it doesn’t run out.
-Even waiting in line has consequences – idling uses gas that drivers have to pay to replenish more often.
+Residents worry what the elevated lead levels mean for their families’ health.
+The problem is inconvenient and stressful.
+Drivers line up at water distribution sites early, pulling people away from jobs and family, and water must be used carefully so it doesn’t run out.
+Waiting in line has consequences – idling uses gas drivers have to pay to replenish.

 People are also reading…